steven3002/Todo/README.md

 3. Navigate to the project directory in your terminal.
 4. Run the following command to compile and run the application:

-To use the todo list application, follow these commands:
+#To use the todo list application, follow these commands:
 - $ cargo run

-- To add a task:
+# To add a task:
 $ todo add "Finish report"

-- To list tasks:
+# To list tasks:
 $ todo list

-- To mark a task as complete:
+# To mark a task as complete:
-$ todo complete <Task index*>
+$ todo complete <Task index>

-- To delete a task:
+# To delete a task:
-$todo delete <task index*>
+$ todo delete <Task index>

-- To exit the application:
+# To exit the application:
-$exit
+$ exit